gregorias/coop.nvim/README.md

 No.

-You can not use coroutine functions in task functions, because when coroutine yield doesn’t handle cancellation.
+You can not use coroutine functions in task functions, because the coroutine yield doesn’t handle cancellation.

 You can not use task functions in coroutines, because `task.yield` requires